andreacappelletti97/mapreduce_hw2/README.md

 - No while or for loop is present, instead recursive functions are largely used into the project.

+- Modular architecture (code is divided by module to enhance mainteinability)

 ## Installation
 There are mainly two ways to run them: through IntelliJ or via command line.